Shurmur beating Eagles would endear him to fans

 “There’s a time and a place for everything,” Shurmur said Thursday in Minnesota.
 “This is not the time or place to talk about that.”

-What he did talk about, though, is the wish for rooters of both the Vikings and Giants: a win in Philadelphia.
+What he did talk about, though, is the wish for fans of both the Vikings and Giants: a win in Philadelphia.

 It’s a place Shurmur is quite familiar with, having coached there for 13 of his 19 years in the NFL, including his first 10 from 1999-2008.
 This will be his sixth NFC Championship Game, and the first five were as a member of the Eagles’ staff.